Perle4pearl/alx-low_level_programming/0x00-hello_world/README.md

-script to write a c program
+c program that prints a sentence